uvapl/uva-prog-physics/10 Workshops/30 Week 5/20 Exercises.md

 should make sure this file immediately runs and gives correct output for every exercise.
 The same goes for all other files you submit.

+### Basics Exercises

+The following exercises are not required, but will help you through this week's homework.

+* Create a dictionary.
+* Print the last digit of a number using a Python operator.
+* Add a key and value to a dictionary.
+* Add a list to an already existing key in a dictionary.
+* Print all the keys of a dictionary.
+Then print all the values.
+Then print a list of tuples that contains the keys and values.
+* Print five hashtags in a row using multiplication.
+* Compute the distance between two points using Pythagoras' theorem.
+* A ball is at point (2,3) and has velocity (2,4).
+Where is the ball 0.5 seconds later?
+* A ball moves for 5 seconds, in steps of 0.01 seconds.
+How many steps need to be taken?
+* Form a dictionary from two lists, using `dict` and `zip`.

 ### 3.0 Mutability

 We've learned about many Python data structures (strings, lists, tuples,